EEEManchester/git_for_ROS/README.md

 mkdir ~/catkin_carma/
 cd ~/catkin_carma
-git clone --recursive https://github.com/EEEManchester/jackal_catkin_src.git ./src #recursive is required for submodules - see below, this command clones the repo into a folder called ./src git checkout carma #to move to the carma branch
+git clone --recursive https://github.com/EEEManchester/jackal_catkin_src.git ./src #recursive is required for submodules - see below, this command clones the repo into a folder called ./src cd ./src git checkout carma  #to move to the carma branch  - might also be origin/carma tab a couple of times to see branches or run git branch -a
 ```
 This may be followed by some setup steps/running some scripts, see below.